LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Arbitrum-One-Mainnet-Jobs.md

 ## Boolean Retrieval

-This job initiates an HTTP `GET`, `POST`, `PUT`, or `DELETE` request to the internet, optionally parses a JSON-based response body for a boolean value at the given path, and returns the resulting object (**bool**) to your consumer contract.
+This job initiates an HTTP `GET`, `POST`, `PUT`, or `DELETE` request to the internet, optionally parses a JSON-based response body for a boolean value at the given path, and returns the resulting object (**bool**) to your smart contract.

 :::info
 This job writes a single **bool** object to your contract, which can store a `true` or `false` value.